linhtpham09/sentencing_data/README.md

 - **columns2017-2021.Rmd** in *code_2017_2021_lp* and **columns_17_21.Rmd** in *data_files*: Find columns in FY datasets 2017-2021
 - **mysql_to_r.Rmd**: How I created sql query from R
 - **prep_split**: How I split the datasets and created id column
+- **Type of Crime.xlsx**: An updated version of type of crime excel sheeet

 To Linh's code on the Web: